-Tips for the holidays
+Tips for Entertaining children during the holidays

 I think the thing to remember also is to try to be a little organised (if you are anything like me you might find this difficult!).
 My girls have a habit of wanting a lazy home day when the weather is sunny, then the next day they are bored and ready to go somewhere but it will be raining.

 Lastly enjoy!!
-It can be stressful and expensive and there will be times I will be counting down until bedtime but I have such fond memories of my summer holidays growing up – long sunny days playing with my sisters, days at the beach with my parents, trips to McDonalds.
+It can be stressful and expensive and there will be times I will be counting down until bedtime but I have such fond memories of the school holidays growing up – long sunny days playing with my sisters, days at the beach with my parents, trips to McDonalds.
 Also there will be a time sooner than we realise, when they wont even want to spend time with us, so, for now, when they want to be with me every moment of the day, I plan to cherish them.